fsefidabi/nuxt-sample-app/README.md

 $ API_AUTH_URL=http://localhost:1337 npm run start
 ```

-Application is running on http://localhost:3000
+Application is running on http://localhost:3000.

-To use all features you should also clone and run the [backend application](https://github.com/fsefidabi/auth-sample-server.git)
+To use all features you should also clone and run the [backend application](https://github.com/fsefidabi/auth-sample-server.git).

-You can also compare this app with its similar [Vue3 SPA version](https://github.com/fsefidabi/vue-sample-app.git).

 ### Other available commands